Affordable Golf Handicaps for All

 filler@godaddy.com

-Access Golf is an online golf club offering official Australian Golf Handicaps at the best price in Australia, from $99.99!
+Access Golf is an online golf club offering an unlimited play official Australian Golf Handicaps at Australia's best price!

 "I've been using Access Golf for 6 months, and its been perfect for me as a casual golfer that thinks he could be Tiger Woods if he put a bit more effort in.
 Cheapest on the market and easy to use!" - Cameron A.

-You will be issued a GOLF Link number and GOLF Link card, valid at all golf courses in Australia, and receive $20m insurance cover under Golf Australia's PIP Plan.
+You will be issued a GOLF ID, valid at all golf courses in Australia, and receive $20m insurance cover under Golf Australia's PIP Plan.
 Memberships are valid for 12-months.

 54 holes of scores are required to calculate your initial handicap.
 These can be comprised of rounds that you have already completed or are yet to play.

 You now have an official Australian Golf Handicap!
-Submit social scorecards through our scoring portal, or compete in tournaments nationwide.
-Track your performance through the GA Handicap app and have fun on the course!
+Submit social scorecards through the Golf Australia App, or compete in tournaments nationwide.
+Track your performance through the Golf Australia app and have fun on the course!

 Submit your competition rounds and Conforming Social Score (CSS) cards to accurately track results and find your potential.
 Only your best 8 scores count!

-Easily track your handicap with the GA Handicap app
+Easily track your handicap with the Golf Australia App

 A Course Handicap is the Golfer’s Handicap Index adjusted to the course’s difficulty - see what a good round actually looks like on each course you play